bog777bog/wdio_ts_cucumber_boilerplate/README.md

 or define suites in your config file and run just the test files defined by in a suite:

 `npx wdio run ./wdio.conf.js --suite exampleSuiteName`

+# Cucumber

+To generate steps sceleton
+`npx cucumber-js path_to_feature_file`

+After you created steps file you should specify path to it in wdio.conf.ts